 - New York law will always prevail over any lease agreement.
 I think this is a super-useful item in litigation.

-- New York is especially friendly to shooters, for example, there still exist deadlines to stabilize the lease.
+- New York is especially friendly to shooters, for example, there still exist Action to stabilize the lease.
 It was originally federal initiativein order to fill the housing crisis in the post-war period: the owners were sure that they would be paid, and the tenants did not worry about the sudden rise in prices and were more willing to rent. it happens rent-stabilizedwhen the owner can not raise the rent more than a certain percentage.
 Getting into such an apartment is always a great success, but it is still possible.
 A rarer version is rent-control.
 A program for those who rent regulated housing from July 1 and 1971 of the year.
 Rent can not be increased by more than 7.5% every two years (and most often remains unchanged), and, most interestingly, the lease agreement is inherited.
 That is, the only way to get into such an apartment is to be a relative of the owner of such an agreement.
 Although today it’s more like an urban fairy tale, in New York it still exists around 27 thousand rent-control apartments.
 Most often, people pay no more than a thousand dollars, and when you impose prices on a location, they become an urban legend.
-You can read about a nice lady35 for years rented a three-room apartment overlooking Central Park for 500 dollars.
-Or more beautiful gentlemanthat lives in Soho for 55 (fifty-five!) dollars a month.
-Here is an interesting report c digits from 2012 year.
+You can read about sweet lady35 for years rented a three-room apartment overlooking Central Park for 500 dollars.
+Or more beautiful jenchtlemanwho lives in Soho for 55 (fifty-five!) dollars a month.

 - Rented apartment can retake for more than thirty days and with the permission of the landlord (for example, during a long vacation).
 In theory, the owner should have very good reasons for refusal, but in practice, many do it without asking.
 By the way, according to the law, it is possible to retake on 10% more than the usual rent - for furniture, dishes, etc.